mgnfy-view/nft-giveaway/README.md

 The contract will create a subscription and add itself as a consumer.
 The deployment script will fund the subscription and the upkeep.
 Sit back, relax, and watch.

 That's it.
 The giveaway should be up and running, and people can join in!
-Wait to find out whose the winner!
+Wait to find out who's the winner!

 After the giveaway has ended, you can use the removeGiveawayFromConsumers(), cancelSubscription(), and withdraw() methods to clean up and claim the remaining LINK tokens.
 You can use the cleanup task for that: